elixir-europe/rdmkit/pages/tool_assembly/plant_genomics_assembly.md

     2. Submit reference genome assembly to INSDC (NCBI Genbank / EBML-EBI ENA / DDBJ) and wait until accession number is issued, then proceed to step 4
 4. Submit VCF file to EVA (using BioSamples IDs to identify material, GCF/GCA accession for the reference genome assembly)

-{% include note.html content="Metadata associated with a single sample registered with BioSamples can only be updated from the original account." %}
+{% include callout.html type="note" content="Metadata associated with a single sample registered with BioSamples can only be updated from the original account." %}

 [e!DAL-PGP](https://edal-pgp.ipk-gatersleben.de/), FAIRDOM-SEEK instances such as [FAIRDOMHub](https://fairdomhub.org/) or [Data INRAE](https://data.inrae.fr/) can be used to manage and share experimental metadata, as well as data.